 - SMART Recovery

-These are treatment options backed up by science to help overcome alcohol addiction.
+These are treatment options backed up by clinical evidence to help overcome alcohol use disorder.
 Not all treatment programs are suited for everyone, and this is why the best rehab facilities offer multiple options to help patients explore the type of approach that is suited for their needs.

 As for those who fit the criteria for binge drinking but haven’t developed an alcohol dependency, the main mode of treatment is by managing episode triggers.
 The goals of treatment may include the following: